ue bot icon

 Part Two: Leadership Skills

 I am a strong believer that a leader’s role, especially in fast-growing or relatively large organizations, is to think.
 In addition, to think effectively, you need to be well-read.
 You need to have broad understanding of many things, including behavioral psychology and general business management issues.
-It is also important to be well informed of the market realities including local, regional, national, and international trends that affect your business…
+It is also important to be well informed of the market realities, including local, regional, national, and international trends that affect your business…

 Whenever there is a lack of clarity, people, just like children, will push the boundaries to see if they are real or not.

 High-performing leaders know the value of their role and guard their time zealously.
-As a result, they are rarely in a crisis mode because they are consistently doing what they should be doing to grow a successful organization.
+As a result, they are rarely in crisis mode because they are consistently doing what they should be doing to grow a successful organization.
 Their positive business results ultimately compound over time and further separate them from their competition.

 The most successful people I know do what they say they are going to do when they say they are going to do it.
-They are also good at being present in the moment and fully engaged in whatever they are doing.
+They are also good at being present and in the moment and fully engaged in whatever they are doing.
 They avoid distractions and abhor excuses.
 High performance is not optional but, instead, a way of life….

 A leader’s job is to simplify, not complicate, things.
 He/She needs to rally others around a common purpose with a clear definition of success and what it takes to get there.